 Q: Where and how do you learn photography?

-Q: How did you get your start in photography?
-What were some of the most important things you found along the way in relation to the development of your photography?
+Q: What were some of the most important things you found along the way in relation to the development of your photography?

 Q: How would you define your photography in a few words?